Types of Perch to catch in North American Waters

 The color changes to white on the belly.
 In the mouth, a walleye can be big and armed with many sharp teeth.
 The first dorsal, as well as anal fins, are spiny like the operculum.
 Walleyes can be distinct from their close relatives, the Saucer, due to the white coloration on the lower portion of their caudal fin, which is not present within the Saucer.

-Additionally, the dorsal, and the caudal fins in the saucers, are adorned with distinct black dots, which are not visible or obscure on the walleye’s fins.
+Additionally, the dorsal and the caudal fins in the saucers are adorned with distinct black dots, which are not visible or obscure on the walleye’s fins.

 Size